 Which of these kinds of love do you need to have a great marriage?
 All four!
 You must have ERŌS because one of the basic needs of a man is sexual fulfillment.
-While the word ERŌS is not found in the Bible, sensual love and physical attraction, as God intended between a husband and wife, are described in detail in Song of Solomon (Song of Songs).
+While the word ERŌS is not found in the Bible, sensual love and physical attraction, as God intended between a husband and wife, are described in detail in Song of Solomon.
 The Bible teaches physical appearance is important to men.
-Therefore, Solomon writes about his bride, How beautiful are your feet in sandals (Song 7:1a).
+Therefore, Solomon writes about his bride, How beautiful are thy feet with shoes (Song 7:1a).
 Wives, dirty feet will turn off your husband.
 Then, what does Solomon write in 7:1c-d?

-Solomon also writes, Your belly is a heap of wheat, encircled with lilies (7:2b).
+Solomon also writes: thy belly is like an heap of wheat set about with lilies (7:2b).
 Men like their wives to look the best they can.
 Every wife should strive to look something like the woman her husband married because that's the woman he fell in love with and married.

 Wives also like their husbands to look good.
 The Bible teaches appearance is important to women.
-For example, what does Solomon's bride write about him in Song of Solomon 5:14?
+For example, what does Solomon's bride write about him in Song of Solomon 5:14b-15a?

-I know Virginia likes my arms to be like rods of gold, so I try to work out with dumbbells two or three times a week.
-Because Virginia likes for me to have a body like polished ivory, I also try to watch my diet.
+I know Virginia likes my body to look good, so I try to work out with dumbbells two or three times a week and try to watch my diet.